 Most people will agree this is not a lot of time to process a loss.
-Be sure to contact someone in your HR department to discuss your specific company’s policy and understand some situations may allow for extended time of under the FMLA guidelines.
+Be sure to contact someone in your HR department to discuss your specific company’s policy and understand some situations may allow for an extended time under the FMLA guidelines.

 Back At Work While Grieving

 Grief manifests itself in emotional and physical pain, some that are predictable, and some that may come as a shock to you.
-After experiencing loss, it is normal to have a plethora of emotions or feelings that you may not understand.
+After experiencing a loss, it is normal to have a plethora of emotions or feelings that you may not understand.

 To understand the grieving process, it is important to understand these physical and emotional symptoms.
 Only when you understand them can you apply strategies to maintain control and success in your career.

 Physical Symptoms of Grief to Watch Out For

 - Low Energy- You may be feeling exhausted and weak since grief expends a profuse amount of energy, causing fatigue.